-Bath Quaker Meeting is the local meeting of the Religious Society of Friends.
-We hold various weekly Meetings at the Central United Reformed Church (Grove St entrance).
+Bath Quaker Meeting is the local meeting of the Religious Society of Friends (commonly known as “Quakers”).
+We hold various weekly Meetings at the Bath Central United Reformed Church (using the Grove St side entrance).

 This short film by Kevin Redpath profiles several Quakers across SW England